 What’s with the number in the name of the camp, e.g. “Life of Yes!
 Five (LOY05)”?

-The number represents how many retreats there’ve been, so LOY05 is the fifth sleepaway camp.
+The number represents how many camps there’ve been, so LOY05 is the fifth sleepaway camp.

 If I have to cancel, can I get a refund?